smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 ---------------------------------------------------------
 **COUNT**

-The `COUNT` function removes the NULL markers when a specified field is included in the function but counts the NULL markers when using the asterisk.
+The `COUNT` function removes the NULL markers when a specified field is included in the function, but counts NULL markers when using the asterisk.

 ```sql
 SELECT  Fruit,